Anti-$\mathcal{PT}$ Transformations And Complex Non-Hermitian $\mathcal{PT}$-Symmetric Superpartners: Introduction

 \section{Introduction}

-Space-time symmetries reflect underlying properties of any physical system and cause a deep insight into the physics of the system.
-Since revealing the importance of combined space-time transformations, extensive theoretical and experimental researches have been performed on classical and quantum systems described with non-Hermitian Hamiltonians [1-4].
-The successes achieved have led to a new development of quantum mechanics called $\mathcal{PT}$-symmetric quantum mechanics [5].
-Based on $\mathcal{PT}$-symmetric quantum mechanics, a dynamically balanced open system has an unbroken $\mathcal{PT}$ symmetry and therefore has real energy eigenvalues [6].
-The applications of $\mathcal{PT}$-symmetric Hamiltonians have been increasing in several areas of physics, such as quantum field theory, condensed matter, quantum optics, and non-equilibrium statistical physics since it has been introduced [7-9].
-However, the conventional quantum mechanics is Hermitian, as a result, fundamental issues such as Hilbert space, unitary, inner product, and probabilistic interpretation for a non-Hermitian Hamiltonian are controversial.
+Space-time symmetries reflect the fundamental properties of any physical system and provide deep insights into the physics of the system.
+Since the discovery of the importance of combined space-time transformations, extensive theoretical and experimental research has been carried out on classical and quantum systems described by non-Hermitian Hamiltonians \cite{Ben98, Chen17, Feng17, Gana18, STARKOV2023169268}.
+The successes obtained have led to the development of a new branch of quantum mechanics (QM) called $\mathcal{PT}$-symmetric QM \cite{Ben07}.
+According to $\mathcal{PT}$-symmetric QM, a dynamically balanced open system has an unbroken $\mathcal{PT}$ symmetry and possesses real energy eigenvalues \cite{Ben18}.
+The applications of $\mathcal{PT}$-symmetric Hamiltonians have increased in various areas of physics, such as quantum field theory, condensed matter, quantum optics, and non-equilibrium statistical physics, since their introduction \cite{Bender18, Feng13, Hodaei14, Wen2021, Wu2019}.
+However, conventional quantum mechanics (CQM) is Hermitian, and thus fundamental issues related to probabilistic interpretation such as Hilbert space, positive definite norm, metric, unitary, and inner product become controversial when dealing with non-Hermitian Hamiltonians.

-On the other hand, the $\mathcal{APT}$ symmetry has also been the subject of theoretical and experimental researches in recent years [10-12].
-As complex partners, such systems possess purely imaginary energy eigenvalues.
-Consequently, an $\mathcal{APT}$-symmetric Hamiltonian $H^{(\mathcal{APT})}$ might be mathematically formed by a $\mathcal{PT}$-symmetric Hamiltonian $H^{(\mathcal{PT})}$, via multiplying imaginary number 'i', such that $H^{(\mathcal{APT})}=\pm iH^{(\mathcal{PT})}$ [12].
-Despite the theoretical elegant and empirical validations, these combined space-time transformations are hard to understand intuitively.
-In order to better understand as well as investigate the relationship between these transformations, here, we employ them for a quantum-mechanical solvable potential.
+On the other hand, $\mathcal{APT}$ symmetry has also been the subject of theoretical and experimental researches in recent years \cite{Berg21, Choi18, Fang2021}.
+Being complex counterparts, these systems exhibit exclusively imaginary energy eigenvalues and adhere to $\left\{PT,H\right\}=0$.
+Consequently, an $\mathcal{APT}$-symmetric Hamiltonian, $H^{(\mathcal{APT})}$, can be mathematically obtained from a $\mathcal{PT}$-symmetric Hamiltonian, $H^{(\mathcal{PT})}$, by multiplying it by the imaginary number 'i', such that $H^{(\mathcal{APT})}=\pm iH^{(\mathcal{PT})}$ \cite{Peng16}.
+In spite of the theoretical elegance and empirical validations of $\mathcal{PT}$ and $\mathcal{APT}$ symmetries, these combined space-time transformations are challenging to intuitively understand.
+In order to better understand and study the relationship between these transformations, we employ them here for a solvable potential within QM.